robOcity/robocity.github.com/content/posts/song-play-sql.md

 ##### Extract and Insert Data and Songplays Table

- To look up song or an artist, I need the unique identifier or primary key.
-The log files simply have the name of the song and artist.
+To look up a song or an artist using the primary key that uniquely identifies it.
+The log files only have the name of the song and artist.
 So, I need to do a reverse lookup up to get identifiers.

  ```sql
  SELECT s.song_id, a.artist_id FROM dim_song s